carlo/ubuntu-machine/README.markdown

 ### This fork:

-- Removes PHP support
+* Added installation of Graphicsmagick (as I need it for RMagick)
-- Adds changes to accomodate Ubuntu Server (i.e. `aptitude` and `wget` are explicitly installed now)
+* Added changes to accomodate Ubuntu Server (i.e. `aptitude` and `wget` are explicitly installed now)
+* Removed PHP support